All Episodes

 Six hours of oral arguments before the U.S. Supreme Court began today on Obamacare.

-This is at the court's request, and it's all about the fact that whether or not the mandate could be called a tax.
+And it's all about the fact whether or not the mandate could be called a tax.

-They're in a precarious position on this, no matter how the ruling goes down.
+Now, the regime is, they're in a precarious position on this, no matter how the ruling goes down.

 And I just got a note that I don't quite understand.

-This I'm being told that it looks like the Supreme Court will not invoke the whole concept of the uh this being a tax, and therefore not here the arguments.
+I mean, literally, as the theme of the program was playing, this note, I'm being told that it looks like the Supreme Court will not invoke the whole concept of this being a tax and therefore not hear the arguments.

-My note is even before the court reaches that subject, it must broach the issue of the anti-injunction act.
+My note is even before the court reaches that subject, it must broach the issue of the Anti-Injunction Act.

 This is a 145-year-old federal tax law, which could bar the court from even hearing a challenge to the individual mandate.

-Um the first thing on the agenda was to try to determine whether or not the official mandate is a tax.
+And the first thing on the agenda was to try to determine whether or not the official mandate is a tax.

-I'll say therefore the Republicans have a built-in campaign issue regarding this, but I'm told the court's not going to invoke this, but we'll see.
+But I'm told the court's not going to invoke this, but we'll see.

-So the first thing on the the order of business was the court determining whether or not the individual mandate qualifies as a tax.
+So the first thing on the order of business was the court determining whether or not the individual mandate qualifies as a tax.

-Meaning you can't sue for being taxed before you've been taxed.
+Meaning, you can't sue for being taxed before you've been taxed.

 And that's what I'm told that they are not going to invoke.